Twisted Doughnuts

 - 100 g (2 large) Egg

-- Dry ingredients - In a bowl combine flour, salt, and grated nutmeg.500 g All-purpose flour, ¼ teaspoon Nutmeg, 7 g Salt
+- Dry ingredients – In a bowl combine flour, salt, and grated nutmeg.500 g All-purpose flour, ¼ tsp Nutmeg, 7 g Salt

-- Knead - Add the flour mixture to the yeast mixture and combine on medium-high speed until all the flour is well incorporated making sure to scrape the bottom and sides of the bowl.
-Then knead for 8 to 10 minutes on medium speed.Pro tip - Avoid adding too much flour when kneading.
-We want a soft, elastic, slightly sticky dough to make soft and fluffy donuts.30 g Butter
+- Knead – Add the flour mixture to the yeast mixture and combine on medium-high speed until all the flour is well incorporated making sure to scrape the bottom and sides of the bowl.
+Then knead for 8 to 10 minutes on medium speed.30 g Butter

 - Bowl – Place the dough in a large greased bowl, cover it with plastic wrap and let rise for 60 to 90 minutes or until double in volume.

-- Oil - Heat vegetable oil in a large pot or deep fryer to about 350 °F to 360 ° F.Pro tip - You don't want the oil too hot.
-I like to use a Dutch oven because it keeps the heat even.
-They need to be cooked inside before they brown on the outside.
-If the oil is too hot the donuts will get too dark or stay uncooked inside.4 cups Vegetable oil for deep frying
+- Oil – Heat vegetable oil in a large pot or deep fryer to about 350 °F to 360 ° F.4 cups Vegetable oil for deep frying

-- Deep fry - Cook for 30 seconds on one side then flip and let cook another 30 seconds on the other side.
-You will need about 3 to 5 minutes for each donut to cook and be beautifully golden brown.
-Pro tip - Do not crowd the pan as the temperature of the oil will drop/cool down too fast.
-The doughnuts should rise in about 30 secs as they puff.
+- Deep fry – Cook for 30 seconds on one side then flip and let cook another 30 seconds on the other side.
+It will take about 3 to 5 minutes for each donut to cook and be beautifully golden brown.

 - Remove – Use a slotted spoon to remove them onto a paper towel and let them cool for 20 minutes before you fill and serve.